rcourivaud/predictors_api/README.md

     super().__init__(name=name, host=self.host, port=self.port, route=self.route)
 ```

 You need to override predict method.
-This method take in parameters data which is the json send bu post method on route API.
+This method take in parameters data which is the json send by post method on route API.

 ```
 def predict(self, data):